 MSJC San Diego offers various programs to assist students with a wide range of issues, including primary and ongoing programs to promote the prevention and awareness of dating violence, domestic violence, sexual assault and stalking.
-These programs are primarily available through the MSJC CARES team in conjunction with Restoring the Heart Center Against Sexual Assault of Southwest Riverside County.
+These programs are primarily available through the MSJC in conjunction with Restoring the Heart Center Against Sexual Assault of Southwest Riverside County.
 In addition, other MSJC departments and student organizations may organize campaigns throughout the school year on topics that overlap with dating violence, domestic violence, sexual assault and stalking.
-In 2018, all incoming freshmen and transfer students could take an online program provided by MSJC entitled "Not Anymore," which introduced MSJC's non-discrimination policies, and policies prohibiting dating violence, domestic violence, sexual assault, and stalking.
+Previously, all incoming freshmen and transfer students could take an online program provided by MSJC entitled "Not Anymore," which introduced MSJC's non-discrimination policies, and policies prohibiting dating violence, domestic violence, sexual assault, and stalking.
 "Not Anymore" also included information about definitions, reporting options, red flag behaviors, bystander intervention strategies, and information about confidential resources.
-This program is currently under review in 2019.
-In addition to these programs, each year MSJC CARES team in conjunction with the Riverside Area Rape Crisis Center (RARCC) and C.A.S.A.
-Center for Restoring the Heart provides ongoing education through a number of violence prevention programs, lectures, training sessions and workshops to departments, and student organizations.
+The Title IX Coordinator is in the process of adding new sexual assualt training material for student awareness.
+In addition, each year MSJC in conjunction with the Riverside Area Rape Crisis Center (RARCC) and C.A.S.A.
+Center for Restoring the Heart provides on-going education through a number of violence prevention programs, lectures, training sessions and workshops to departments, and student organizations.